 Doctors used to set a target level for your LDL cholesterol.
 But now the focus is reducing your risk for problems caused by narrowing of your arteries.
-Your doctor may monitor your cholesterol levels.
+Your provider may monitor your cholesterol levels.
 But frequent testing is rarely needed.

-You and your doctor will decide what dose of a statin you should take.
+You and your provider will decide what dose of a statin you should take.
 If you have risk factors, you may need to take higher doses. or add other types of drugs.
-Factors that your doctor will consider when choosing the dose include:
+Factors that your provider will consider when choosing the dose include:

 - Your total, HDL, and LDL cholesterol levels before treatment